-Recognizing that the need for our work exists in many other developing nations, YTF is committed to increasing our global presence.
-We won’t do this, however, without earning the trust and buy-in from the communities that are seeking to replicate our paradigm.
+Recognizing that the need for our work exists in many developing nations, YTF is committed to increasing our global presence.
+We won’t do this, however, without earning the trust and buy-in from the communities that are seeking to replicate our model.
 They know their communities and their needs better than we do.
 Buy-in ensures that we are bringing value to the community, affecting the breadth and depth of people impacted as well as our alignment with issues facing the community.

 Replication is anything but a cookie-cutter process.
-The objective is to reproduce a successful program’s results, not to recreate every one of its features.
+Our objective is to reproduce a successful program’s results, not to recreate every one of its features.
 Replicating programs that do not produce results is a waste of precious social resources and is harmful to the beneficiaries.

-Partner with Communities
+Partner with communities

-There is no Currency like Trust
+There is no currency like trust

 Trust is the most precious commodity we can offer.
 Building it takes time, and it can be destroyed in an instant.
 We have learned that nothing is more important than earning trust from the local partners and the community.
 We listen to them.
 We don’t dictate.
 We understand what their issues are and then partner with them to develop solutions that best meet their needs.